Belemnitida: Pathology

 Belemnite guards have sometimes been found with fractures with signs of healing.
-It has been interpreted in the past that these are evidence of digging, with belemnites using their guard to dig up prey on the seafloor; however, belemnites are now generally interpreted to have been open ocean predators.
+These have been interpreted in the past as evidence of digging, with belemnites using their guard to dig up prey on the seafloor; belemnites are now generally interpreted to have been open ocean predators.
 A deformed, zigzag-like guard of a Gonioteuthis was likely the result of a failed predation attempt.
 Two other Gonioteuthis guard specimens exhibit a double-pointed tip, probably stemming from some traumatic event.
 One belemnite guard also presents a double-pointed tip, with one of the points projecting higher than the other, probably a sign of an infection or settlement of a parasite.
 A Neoclavibelus guard features a large growth on the side likely stemming from a parasitic infection.
 A Hibolithes guard shows a large ovoid bubble near the base, likely deriving from a parasitic cyst.
-A Goniocamax guard has several blister-like formations, thought to have come from a polychaete flatworm infection.
+A Goniocamax guard has several blister-like formations, thought to have come from a polychaete endoparasitic infection.

-The calcitic guards were apparently desirable habitats for boring parasites indicated by the diversity of trace fossils left on some guards, including the sponge Entobia, worm Trypanites, and barnacle Rogerella.
+The calcitic guards were desirable habitats for boring parasites indicated by the diversity of trace fossils left on some guards, including the sponge Entobia, worm Trypanites, and barnacle Rogerella.

 Taxonomy

 Evolution

-Belemnites, being coleoids, derive from the orthoconic (conical) Devonian belemnoid order Aulacocerida, which, in turn, derived from the Devonian Bactritida.
+Belemnites, being coleoids, derive from the orthoconic (conical) Devonian belemnoid order Aulacocerida, which, in turn, is derived from the Devonian Bactritida.
 Belemnites were traditionally thought to have evolved in northern Europe in the Hettangian stage of the Early Jurassic 201.6–197 million years ago (mya) and later spread to the rest of the world by the Pliensbachian stage 190 mya.
 However, the 2012 discovery of early Asian forms classified into the family Sinobelemnitidae—now moves this to around 234 mya in the Carnian stage of the Late Triassic.
 Belemnites probably originated in the Asian part of the Panthalassic Ocean around the eastern coasts of the ancient continent of Laurasia in a cephalopod radiation, alongside the octopus-like Prototeuthina and the belemnoid Phragmoteuthida.
-However, there is a dubious Permian occurrence, the Palaeobelemnopsidae, reported from Southern China.
-By the Early Jurassic, belemnites were probably quite common, having spread out into the western Laurasian coasts as well as Gondwanan waters to the south.
+A dubious Permian occurrence, the Palaeobelemnopsidae, was reported from Southern China.
+By the Early Jurassic, belemnites were probably quite common, having spread out into the western Laurasian coasts and Gondwanan waters to the south.

 Guard shapes in the early Jurassic ranged from conical to spearheaded, but spearheaded became more prevalent as the Jurassic progressed.
 This was probably due to pressure to become more streamlined and increase swimming efficiency, coevolving with increasingly faster predators and competitors.
 Their early evolution and apparent abundance were likely important in reconstructing marine ecosystems after the Triassic–Jurassic extinction event, providing an ample food source for marine reptiles and sharks.

-Belemnoidea, as a group, seemed to feature a reduction of the projection of the otherwise conical phragmocone into the pro-ostracum.
+The Belemnoidea, as a group, seemed to feature a reduction of the projection of the otherwise-conical phragmocone into the pro-ostracum.
 That of the most ancient order Aulacocerida is orthoconic (none projects), Phragmoteuthida three-quarters projects, Belemnitida a quarter, and the most developed Diplobelida an eighth.